 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
-Ally Invest charges $4.95 per stock trade which is $4.95 more than Robinhood which charges customers $0 per trade.
-Looking at trading options, Robinhood's base fee is $0 while Ally Invest's is $4.95.
-Option contracts are pricier at Ally Invest, costing $0.65 versus $0 at Robinhood.
+Ally Invest and Robinhood charge the same amount for regular stock trades, $0.
+With options, the base fee is $0 for both Ally Invest and Robinhood.
+Option contracts are pricier at Ally Invest, costing $0.50 versus $0 at Robinhood.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
-For a full breakdown of commissions, read our online broker reviews
+For a full breakdown of commissions, read our online broker reviews.

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Robinhood offers clients Stock Trading and Options Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds and Forex Trading.
 When it comes to mutual funds, Robinhood trails Ally Invest by 14,000 total mutual funds, with Ally Invest offering 14000 and Robinhood offering 0.